Porphyromonas gingivalis: Gingipain

-Arg-gingipain (Rgp) and lys-gingipain (Kgp) are endopeptidase enzymes secreted by P. gingivalis.
+Arg-gingipain (Rgp) and lys-gingipain (Kgp) are endopeptidase enzymes secreted by P. gingivalis through a type IX secretion system (T9SS).
 These gingipains serve many functions for the organism, contributing to its survival and virulence.

 Arg-gingipains have been found to play a key role in the collection of nutrients for P. gingivalis survival.
-Rgp degrades large peptides of the host organism to provide the bacterium with an abundant nitrogen and carbon source from human albumin serum.
+Rgp degrades large peptides of the host organism to provide the bacterium with an abundant nitrogen and carbon source from human serum albumin.
 P. gingivalis can also degrade transferrin within host cells which provides the organism with an abundant iron source needed to perform multiple cellular functions.

 The gingipains are also responsible for a number of necessary functions related to host invasion and colonization.
 Rgp gingipains are necessary for adhesion and invasion as they processed precursor proteins of long fimbriae.
 The P. gingivalis genes encoding RgpA, Kgp, and hemagglutinin A (HagA) were strongly expressed after incubation with T. denticola.
 The hemagglutinin adhesion domain-containing proteins act to increase adhesive capacities of P. gingivalis with other bacterial species.
 They are also associated with coordinating the integrity of the biofilm in the developing and maturation phase.
 Lys- gingipains (Kgp) can bind to immobilized matrix proteins fibrinogen and fibronectin and may have a role in host colonization.

 Gingipains also have the ability to degrade multiple signals of the host immune response.
 They have the ability to cleave subclass 1 and 3 IgG antibodies as well as proinflammatory cytokines such as IL-1β, IL-2, IL-6, TNF-α and IL-8 in regions of high P. gingivalis concentration, impairing host immune response function.
 Rgp can inhibit IL-2 accumulation in T-cells, which enables it to evade the host adaptive immune response, by modulating T-cell communication and proliferation.

 Gingipains are key factors in tissue damage symptoms of periodontitis, which results from the degradation of matrix metalloproteins, collagen, and fibronectin.
 Degradation of these substrates interferes with interactions between host cells and the extracellular matrix, therefore impeding wound healing and causing destruction of periodontal tissues.
 Rgp is responsible for eliciting the host inflammatory response via the p38α MAPK transduction pathway.
 This response likely contributes to the inflammatory nature of periodontitis and is involved in tissue and bone destruction.

 Gingipains have been associated with Alzheimer's disease (AD).
 Gingipains were discovered from TMAs of patients exhibiting AD brain pathology.
-Both RgpB and Kbp were discovered from hippocampus and cerebral cortex of AD patients and were found to be associated with tau load, a marker for AD pathology and ubiquitin, which accumulates in tau tangles and amyloid beta plaques in AD brain.
+Both RgpB and Kgp were discovered from hippocampus and cerebral cortex of AD patients and were found to be associated with tau load, a marker for AD pathology and ubiquitin, which accumulates in tau tangles and amyloid beta plaques in AD brain.
 P. gingivalis 16S rRNA was also discovered in the cerebral cortex and csf of AD brains.
 Pretreatment with gingipain inhibitors protected neuron cell degradation caused by administration of gingipains in murine model.